-A Dutch selection with splendid raspberry-pink blooms borne thickly on sturdy, 24in. stems.
-Bloom is heavy in mid- to late July, after the Arendsii hybrids are finished but before pumila gets started.
+A Dutch selection with splendid raspberry-pink blooms borne thickly on sturdy, 24″ stems.
+Bloom is heavy in mid- to late July, after the arendsii hybrids are finished but before pumila gets started.
 Like other A. chinensis varieties, this one is tolerant (by Astilbe standards) of dry soil.
 'Visions' has a bright future in American shade gardens.

 Astilbes are rugged and beautiful shade lovers that throw long and colorful spikes above divided foliage in summer, a time when color in the shade garden is hard to come by.
 Use them in groups in the woodland border, or mass them to create a ground cover.
 Bloom varies by variety from mid-June to the end of August; with careful selection, the display can be sustained through most of summer.
-In evenly moist or wet soil, Astilbes are tough, pest-free, and handsome -- everything a good garden plant should be.
+In evenly moist or wet soil, Astilbes are tough, pest-free, and handsome—everything a good garden plant should be.
 The only thing they cannot endure is drought.
 Astilbe blooms are useful for cutting if they are picked when half open.
-Bareroot.

 For more information on the growing and care of Astilbe, click Growing Guide.

 The size of the plants we ship has been selected to reduce the shock of transplanting.
 For some, this means a large, bareroot crown.
 Others cannot travel bareroot or transplant best if grown in containers.
 We ship these perennials and annuals in 1 pint pots, except as noted.
 We must point out that many perennials will not bloom the first year after planting, but will the following year, amply rewarding your patience.
 We ship bulbs as dormant, bare bulbs, sometimes with some wood shavings or moss.
 Shrubs, Roses, vines, and other woody plants may be shipped bareroot or in pots.
 The size of the pot is noted in the quick facts for each item.